-Bench Mounting (Fig. A1)
+Bench Mounting (Fig. A)

-Holes 18 are provided in all four feet to facilitate bench mounting.
-Two different-sized holes are provided to accommodate different sizes of screws.
-Use either hole; it is not necessary to use both.
+Mounting holes 5 are provided in all 4 feet to facilitate bench mounting, as shown in Figure A. (Two different-sized holes are provided to accommodate different sizes of screws.
+Use either hole, it is not necessary to use both.)
 Always mount your saw firmly to a stable surface to prevent movement.
 To enhance the tool's portability, it can be mounted to a piece of 12.7 mm or thicker plywood which can then be clamped to your work support or moved to other job sites and reclamped.

 NOTE: If you elect to mount your saw to a piece of plywood, make sure that the mounting screws don't protrude from the bottom of the wood.
 The plywood must sit flush on the work support.
 When clamping the saw to any work surface, clamp only on the clamping bosses where the mounting screw holes are located.
-Clamping at any other point will interfere with the proper operation of the saw.
+Clamping at any other point will surely interfere with the proper operation of the saw.

 CAUTION: To prevent binding and inaccuracy, be sure the mounting surface is not warped or otherwise uneven.
-If the saw rocks on the surface, place a thin piece of material under one saw foot until the saw sits firmly on the mounting surface.
+If the saw rocks on the surface place a thin piece of material under one saw foot until the saw sits firmly on the mounting surface.

-Assembling the Base Extensions (Fig. Z)
+Assembling the Stabilizer Bar (Fig. F)